lorenzosinisi/EscapeTactic/README.md

 ## Test

-Now put a finger on your trackpad and press ESC at the same time, the trackpad should vibrate :celebrate
+Now put a finger on your trackpad and press ESC at the same time, the trackpad should vibrate

 ## TODOs